How often should I get a massage?

-Like other health care providers such as doctors, dentists and chiropractors, we charge a fee for missed appointments or insufficient notice of cancellation.
+Like other health care providers such as doctors, dentists and physiotherapists, we charge a fee for missed appointments or insufficient notice of cancellation.

 Currently our cancellation policy states that a minimum of 24 hours notice must be given for cancellation or rescheduling.
 If an appointment is cancelled with insufficient notice, a cancellation fee will be charged.
 Failure to attend or fulfill an appointment with no notice or communication will also result in the full cost of the treatment being charged and all fees must be cleared in order to make future appointments.